- Slim and lightweight

 And now for a bit more detail….

-Fairywill are a Chinese manufacturer of electronic products or so it would seem from doing a bit of research on them.
+Fairywill is a Chinese manufacturer of electronic products, or so it would seem from doing a bit of research on them.

-They are not a brand I am familiar with and seem to be a new entrant to this space.
+They are not a brand I am familiar with and seem to be a new entry to this market.

-Quickly they have risen to be one of the most popular electric toothbrushes available from Amazon today, but whilst the features v the price is extremely favourable you have to consider whether this purchase is best for you.
+They have quickly risen to be one of the most popular electric toothbrushes available on Amazon today, but whilst the features vs the price is extremely favourable you have to consider whether this purchase is best for you.

 Limited knowledge of the brand, supporting evidence on the performance of their brush and the post sale support come into question.